Claude Code Plugins

 3. Key areas to explore:

-• Purpose: What problem does this solve?
+• Purpose: What problem?
 Who benefits?

 • Constraints: Performance?
 Compatibility?
 Dependencies?

-• Scope: What's in scope?
-What's explicitly out of scope?
+• Scope: What's in/out of scope?

 • Success: How do we know it works?
-What does "done" look like?

 Red flags you're skipping Understanding:

-• Jumping straight to "here's the implementation"
+• Jumping to "here's the implementation"

-• Proposing code before asking clarifying questions
+• Proposing code before asking questions

 • Making assumptions about requirements

-• Thinking "this is obvious, no questions needed"
+• "This is obvious, no questions needed"

 Phase 2: Design & Exploration